fernando-mashimo/back-end-projects/README.md

 If you're a `tech enthusiast` or a `tech recruiter`, please let me know your thoughts about the projects and my code!
 I am always willing to learn and improve my coding skills and your feedback will be very much appreciated!

-And if you have any questions or would like to get in touch, feel free to reach out to me at [fernando.mashimo@yahoo.com.br](mailto:fernando.mashimo@yahoo.com.br).
+And if you have any questions or would like to get in touch, feel free to reach out to me at [fernando.mashimo@yahoo.com.br](mailto:fernando.mashimo@yahoo.com.br) or `+55 11 98223-9767`.

 Thank You!